Life before diagnosis

 This is my story

 In 2025, I did a dry January and did an 8 mile walk every day to get fit, but every day on the walks I had a "dizzy" spell.
 I put this down to a diet, daily exercise and no booze.
 Then in February, the spells kept happening, so I decided to do an MRI.
 I did an MRI private scan, the cheapest I could find in London, just for my own sanity and the following morning I had a phone call from the GP and was ordered to meet them asap.
 I was told I had a brain tumour, level 2.
 This was Wednesday.
 On Friday I went to hospital and after another MRI was told it was level 4, and terminal, game over....
 I spent a week in St Peter's hospital, then in March I spent a week in St George's Hospital and had surgery.
-Unfortunately, they couldn't remove the whole tumour, just 80%, so I'm doomed apparently, I have my SR1, hence why I am doing this fundraising, as I have to live longer so I can look after my family who I love more than everything and the time remaining is short and I am determined to fight and extend my life expectancy, so targeting 5+ years.
+Unfortunately, they couldn't remove the whole tumour, just 80%, so I was doomed apparently, I have my SR1, hence why I am doing this fundraising, as I have to live longer so I can look after my family who I love more than everything and the time remaining is short and I am determined to fight and extend my life expectancy, so targeting 5+ years post diagnosis.

 I spent my whole life raising charity funds, volunteering and trying to be just a good person, never expecting the same for me, but here we go!

-CeGaT: estimated Initial Costs, Germany, £80,300,00 year 1, plus accommodation, flights, transport and there will be medical extras circa £6000.
+The selected initial treatment is CeGaT in Germany.
+The estimated initial costs are £80,300,00 year 1, plus accommodation, flights, transport and there will be medical extras circa £6000.
 A total of £86,360.

 Now...